directx5/League-of-Legends-Account-Creator-Python/README.md

-# League-of-Legends-Account-Creator-Python
-League of Legends Account Creator Python
+# League of Legends Account Creator Python

 - Only 2Captcha supported.
 - Only TR server supported.